 Woody Allen (1935-present) in one of his forty or so films called "Hannah and Her Sisters" said, "I don't want to gain immortality through my work.
 I want to gain immortality by not dying."
-Woody had a point but Jesus said in John 11.25-26, "I am the resurrection and the life.
+Woody had a point, but Jesus said in John 11.25-26, "I am the resurrection and the life.
 He who believes in me will live, even though he dies, and whoever lives and believes in me will never die."
-We expect because of our devotion to God's Son to gain heaven's immortality because it is a natural part of our being, something to be expected after we die.
-The English poet William Langland (1332-1386) in his quest for the true Christian life in his poem "Piers Plowman" wrote of the finality of death in the antiquated English language as "ded as a dore-nayl."
-A "dead doornail" here is a reference in Middle English to a hand-forged nail that was driven through a vertical board and a horizontal one perhaps in a door and the point of the nail was then bent over so that it cannot be pulled out.
-There was a certain finality in being "as dead as a doornail."
+We expect because of our devotion to God's Son to gain heaven's immortality because it is a natural part of our being, something to be experienced when we die.
+The English poet William Langland (1332-1386), in his quest for the true Christian life in his poem "Piers Plowman," wrote of the finality of death in the antiquated English language as "ded as a dore-nayl."
+A "dead doornail" here is a reference in Middle English to a hand-forged nail driven through a vertical board and a horizontal one perhaps in a door, and the point of the nail was then bent over so that no one could pull it out.
+There is an absolute finality in being "as dead as a doornail."
 It was really "dead."
 We will all be "as dead as a doornail" in this respect until Jesus personally gives us immortality.
 It is a "miracle happening" for every Christian.
 Jesus said in John 8.51, "I tell you the truth, if anyone keeps my word, he will never see death."
 There is no death in store for the believer.
 Death means separation.
-Natural death is the separation of the spirit from the body and spiritual death is the separation of the soul from God.
+Natural death is the separation of the spirit from the body, and spiritual death is the separation of the soul from God.
 Christians will not see death for their souls will never be separated from God!✞

-The Bible teaches that when Christians fall asleep and their human bodies die they later rise and are given new recognizable heavenly bodies.
-In Heaven, all Christians are given new and recognizable heavenly bodies.
+The Bible teaches that when Christians fall asleep, and their human bodies die, they later rise and receive new recognizable heavenly bodies.
+In Heaven, all Christians receive new and recognizable heavenly bodies.
 These bodies will not be the same as our earthly bodies but are never the less recognizable to their Christian friends and families.
-There are differences of opinion but many scholars believe we will appear as we were at aged 33, at Jesus' age when he arose at the Ascension.
+There are differences of opinion, but many scholars believe we will appear as we were at aged 33, at Jesus' age when he arose at the Ascension.
 I don't know!
 It's as good a guess as any, I suppose!
-Our new bodies will not be burdensome like the old ones but free from pain and tears, illness and stress.
-We are told in Philippians 3.21 that Jesus Christ, "will transform our lowly bodies so that they may be like his glorious body."
-Jesus gives his children heavenly bodies because they are part of heaven just as those invited to the King's banquet are given and expected to wear a brand new banquet robe because they are part of his banquet.
-All Christians are given heavenly bodies after they die and are personally recognized and cherished by Christ in Heaven.
-In a society where individuals are known through various numbers such as their Social Insurance Number in Canada, it is refreshing to know that we mean more to God.
+Our new bodies will not be burdensome like the old ones but free from pain and tears, illness, and stress.
+Philippians 3.21 tells us that Jesus Christ "will transform our lowly bodies so that they may be like his glorious body."
+Jesus gives his children heavenly bodies because they are part of heaven just as those invited to the King's banquet are given and expected to wear a brand new banquet robe.
+After all, they are part of his banquet.
+All Christians receive heavenly bodies after they die and are personally recognized and cherished by Christ in Heaven.
+In a society where various numbers, such as their Social Insurance Number, identify individuals, it is refreshing to see that we mean more to God.
 He knows us not as numbers but individually and personally.

 To a computer, I am just another number.